damonkelley/sms-normalize/README.md

 ### Usage

-The script will read the CSV content from stdin and write the JSON to stdout.
-If it encounters an error, a message will be written to stderr.
+The script will read the CSV content from `stdin` and write the JSON to `stdout`.

+If it encounters an error while parsing a record, that record is skipped and a message is logged to `stderr`.

 There are 2 ways to run the script.